Follow

 Illustration by Matilde Sazio

 A single voice sings out with the tweet of birds in the background.
-A little bit choir like, a lot Bellowhead like.
+A little bit choir like, dosage a lot Bellowhead like.
 A choir song for nature.
-For me, I thought of The Lord of The Rings, and the shire.
+For me, advice I thought of The Lord of The Rings, and and the shire.
 Or Cadfael and canal residers, Rosie and Jim.
 With no worries about things like mortgages or commutes.
 Indeed, I know Cadfael dealt with corruption, but he also had an inner calm, that must have come with the peace he had with himself/job.
 The beginning of the album certainly makes God’s Little Eskimo reside in a nice wood-burning stove dwelling house in the early 1800s, pre industrial revolution.
 He would have a furlong or two of land and young Tess of The d’Urbervilles type figure as his wife.

 godslittleeskimo by daria hlazatova